Maclory/Deep-Iterative-Collaboration/README.md

 ## Testing

-To generate SR images by a DIC model:
+To generate SR images by a model:

 ```python
 cd code